ejm22/WRO-FE-XX/code/motor_control.md

 ### Stepper Motor Control (Drive)

-We use the FlexyStepper library, but the command logic is our own.
+A stepper motor functions by receiving pulses which activate and deactivate magnets, turning the motor.
+When decelerating, a stepper can't keep its precision if it stops receiving steps, hence why we need to gradually lower the speed.
+We use the FlexyStepper library, because it can manage those decelerations.
+The command logic is our own.
 The driver is **enabled** only when movement is required; otherwise, it is disabled to prevent overheating.

 ```cpp
 #include <FlexyStepper.h>